 When you think of Intuit, you probably don't think of top-notch design.
 The company creates financial software, after all.
 But the truth is, Intuit employs nearly 200 talented designers to help ensure its products are visually pleasing.
 At the Experience Design at Intuit event that the company hosted in June of 2019, attendees were invited "backstage" to learn about delightful design, connect with other event-goers, and enjoy both tasty food and live entertainment.

 Key Takeaway: Invite folks into your company's world.
 People love "backstage tours" and "behind the scenes" content.
 Give it to them!
 You could do this via an actual in-person event in the same way that Intuit did.
 Or you could go the digital route and host an online meeting where the inner workings of your company are shown.
 Either way, put yourself in your audiences' shoes and include interesting, informative, and entertaining content for them to consume.

 Intuit is committed to helping small business owners succeed.
-So it's not surprising at all that they hosted an event called "Grow Your Business".
-The events team brought in Rossana Giannini JD to teach attendees "empowering tactics to get invincible advantage, make progress and take ACTION."
+In fact, Intuit's ProConnect tax software, ProSeries, specifically provides tax solutions for small businesses.
+So it's not surprising that they hosted an event called "Grow Your Business."
+The ProConnect events team brought in Rossana Giannini JD to teach attendees "empowering tactics to get invincible advantage, make progress and take ACTION."
 The best part?
 The entire event was free to attend.

 Key Takeaway: Should your company host a free event?
 Before you automatically decline, know that free events can be a wonderful event marketing strategy.
 Yes, it costs money to book the right venue, fly in keynote speakers, hire event staff, and take care of every other detail.
 But with proper planning, free events can actually boost event ROI.
 Sponsorships can offset costs and the goodwill you receive from attendees will likely lead to additional profits for your company in the future.